 Calgary is a great city for so many reasons.
 The people here are hardworking and kind, and the city itself is clean and welcoming.
 Most importantly--especially to those of us in the real estate industry--the location is incredible.
 After all, you know what they say: location is everything.

-Calgary is too close to the mountains to get tornadoes and too far from the sea to get hurricanes.
-Calgary is not affected by earthquakes and is not in a hot bed for forest fires.
-Albeit a little too much snow some winters, Calgary really is quite safe from natural disasters.
+Nestled right between the prairies and the mountains, Calgary is ideal if you like beautiful views and experiencing all four seasons.
+Another perk of this city's location is that it remains relatively untouched by natural disasters.
+It is too close to the mountains to get tornadoes, and too far from the sea to get hurricanes.
+It is not significantly affected by earthquakes, and is not in a hot bed for forest fires.
+Albeit a little too much snow some winters, Calgary really is quite safe from disasters of all kind.

-However, as we learned back in 2013, it is not completely safe.
+However, as we learned back in 2013, the unexpected can always happen.
 In 2013 Calgary was flooded after heavy rainfall all June.
 As soon as the Bow and Elbow rivers broke, most of the downtown core and the surrounding communities were flooded.
 Two neighbourhoods that we work closely with, Bowness and Montgomery, were significantly affected by the 2013 flood.
 The flood caught Calgarians off guard, many having just hours to flee their homes.